top of page

 The Benefits Of A Beverage

-Knowing what we know about hydration now, it is good to keep the benefits of water in mind for managing low back pain.
+Knowing what we know about hydration now, and after asking how can dehydration cause back pain, it is good to keep the benefits of water in mind for managing low back pain.
 Perhaps the next time your back flares up and you are tempted to reach for a heating pad or an anti-inflammatory, it might be an idea to reach for a glass of water, instead, and see if that helps?

 While water may not be an immediate fix, consuming more water as part of your daily routine may have the additional benefit of helping to reduce your low back pain in the long run.